-In 1927, Dr. Cecil Alport published an article describing the association of kidney disease and deafness in affected individuals.
+In 1927, Dr. Cecil Alport published an article describing the association between kidney disease and deafness in affected individuals.

-Alport syndrome is a rare inherited genetic condition caused by a mutation in one of the genes that makes collagen , the body’s building block.
+Alport syndrome is a rare inherited genetic condition caused by a mutation in one of the genes that make collagen the body’s building block.